-Basic facilities like parking space are available at the premises.
+Basic facilities like parking spaces are available at the premises.
 Paid toilets Rp2.000 are available across the temple.
 Please note that the toilet is not clean at all.
 There is no tissue so bring one.
-Just across the temple, small warungs are plenty.
-They all are selling souvenirs, instant noodles, and bottles of water.
+Just across the temple, small food vendors and souvenir shops are plenty.

 How To Get To Ulun Danu Batur Temple